-Online Marketing and Communication Bachelor's Degree Focus
+Online Marketing & Communication Bachelor's Degree Program

 In the Bachelor of Arts in Health Marketing and Communication program, you will analyze strengths and weaknesses of communication channels used in the health care industry.
 As the health care industry continues to grow, there are a variety of careers for health communicators.
 Graduates of this program will develop strategies to raise awareness, advocate for change, and communicate risk.
 The curriculum also identifies eHealth channels and examines current eHealth trends.

 Special Terms and Conditions

 Successful completion of this program by itself does not lead to licensure or certification in any state, regardless of concentration or specialization.
 Further, Ashford University does not guarantee that any professional organization will accept a graduate's application to sit for any exam for the purpose of professional certification.
 Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the requirements prior to enrollment.
 Requirements may vary by state.
 Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in this field of study.

 If this program fits your personal and professional goals, contact Ashford University at 866.711.1700 to learn more, or request additional information.